elena-villalba/turtlesim_catch_them_all/README.md

 The project uses custom messages and services for communication between nodes:

-1. `Turtle.msg`:
+- `Turtle.msg`:
     - This message format is used to represent a turtle's data (name, x and y coordinates, and orientation).

-2. `TurtleArray.msg`:
+- `TurtleArray.msg`:
     - This message format holds an array of `Turtle` messages, representing all the currently alive turtles with their positions.
-It is published by the `turtle_spawner` node on the `/alive_turtles` topic.
+It is published by the `turtle_spawner` node on the `/alive_turtles` topic

-3. `CatchTurtle.srv`:
+- `CatchTurtle.srv`:
     - This custom service allows the `turtle_controller` node to request the removal of a turtle from the simulation.
 It accepts the name of the turtle to be removed and responds with a success status.

 ### ⚙️ Parameters: